-Microsoft Cleaner is very similar to Registry Doctor, both of them are disguised as system optimization tools that actually are designed to perform click fraud and generate revenue for their developers.
-It is possible that trojans of this type could lead to other infections too.
-Questionable programs distributed through questionable websites (or other channels) should never be trusted.
+Microsoft Cleaner is very similar to Registry Doctor - they are disguised as system optimization tools, but perform click fraud and thereby generate revenue for the developers.
+It is possible that trojans of this type could lead to other infections.
+Rogue programs distributed through dubious websites (or other channels) should never be trusted.

 How did Microsoft Cleaner infiltrate my computer?

-As we already mentioned above, Microsoft Cleaner can be downloaded from a supposedly official website.
-However, cyber criminals use other ways to distribute malicious programs too.
-For example, they could use spam campaigns for that.
-They send emails with files attached to them that are designed to download and/or install malware.
-Simply said, this method works when people open the presented attachments or web links that lead to them.
+As mentioned above, Microsoft Cleaner can be downloaded from a supposedly official website, however, cyber criminals use other ways to distribute malicious programs.
+For example, they could use spam campaigns.
+They send emails with files attached to them that download and install malware.
+This method works when people open the presented attachments, or web links that lead to them.
 Another common way to proliferate malware is though trojans.
-Programs of this type are designed to cause chain infections, however, to be able to do it they must be installed first.
-Fake updaters, if used, often are designed to download and install various malicious software instead of updates or fixes.
-They might be used to exploit bugs, flaws of outdated software too.
-One more popular way to distribute malicious software is through tools that supposed to allow their users to activate installed software for free.
+Programs of this type cause chain infections, however, to be able to do this, they must first be installed.
+If used, fake updaters download and install malicious software rather than updates or fixes.
+They might also be used to exploit bugs/flaws of outdated software.
+One more popular way to distribute malicious software is through tools that supposedly allow users to activate installed software free of charge.
 These tools are known as 'cracking' tools.
-Cyber criminals often employ them to spread malware, in other words, instead of performing activations tools of this type often download/install malicious programs.
+Cyber criminals often employ them to proliferate malware - rather than performing software activation, cracks often download/install malicious programs.

 How to avoid installation of malware?

-Download software using only official, trustworthy websites and direct download links.
-Avoid using various Peer-to-Peer networks (like torrent clients, eMule), freeware or free file hosting websites, unofficial pages, third party downloaders and so on.
-Furthermore, do not open attachments presented in questionable or irrelevant emails that are sent from unknown, suspicious addresses.
+Download software using official, trustworthy websites and direct download links.
+Avoid using various Peer-to-Peer networks (torrent clients, eMule), freeware or free file hosting websites, unofficial pages, third party downloaders, and so on.
+Do not open attachments presented in dubious or irrelevant emails that are sent from unknown, suspicious addresses.
 Update software using tools or implemented functions that are provided by official software developers.
-Activate installed software properly, do not use various 'cracking' tools for that, they are illegal and often cause damage (install viruses).
-One more important thing is to have a reputable anti-virus or anti-spyware software installed and to keep it always enabled.
+Activate installed software properly and do not use 'cracking' tools, since they are illegal and often cause damage (install viruses).
+Have reputable anti-virus or anti-spyware software installed and keep it enabled.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

 Screenshot of the website promoting Microsoft Cleaner: